LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 * 2019-01-01T12:00:00.100Z
 * 2019-01-01T12:00:00.100000Z

-Indexing fields of type `Timing` is not well-defined in the specification and is not supported in this version of the IBM FHIR Server.
+Indexing fields of type `Timing` is not well-defined in the specification and is not supported in this version of the LinuxForHealth FHIR Server.

 ### Searching on Token
 For search parameters of type token, resource values are not indexed unless the resource instance contains both a `system` **and** `code`.
 The server implements the following variations of token search defined in the specification: